-So reserve the ol’ Instant Pot for Easter and enjoy your Spring Break without a menu-planning care in the world!
-Because you can consider your honey-cinnamon-glazed carrots side dish DONE.
+So reserve the ol' Instant Pot for Easter and enjoy your Spring Break without a menu-planning care in the world!
+Because you can consider your honey-cinnamon-glazed carrot side dish DONE.

 Helpful Tips, Tricks, & Equipment

 - I prefer cooking carrots in the Instant Pot for 2 minutes on Manual High Pressure.
 They turn out tender and fully cooked but not mushy.
-If you like your carrots on the softer side, you can cook them for 3 minutes instead…just be extra careful when you stir them as they’ll be more likely to fall apart.
+If you like your carrots on the softer side, you can cook them for 3 minutes instead.
+Be extra careful when you stir them as they'll be more likely to fall apart.

 - However long you decide to cook your carrots, keep in mind that naturally releasing the pressure and/or keeping them on Warm for awhile before serving will additionally soften the carrots.

 - I find that it's easiest to melt the butter in a glass measuring cup and then measure the honey straight on top to save on dirty dishes.
 And if you'd like more buttery Instant Pot carrots, feel free to double the butter.

 More Scrumptious Easter Recipes